List of Rehabs in Kansas

 Kansas Medicaid, also called the Kansas Medical Assistance Program is a state and federal government program paying for medically necessary services.
 There are specific eligibility criteria, but it does cover some substance use treatment services within the state.

-Using Private Insurance to pay for Drug Rehab in Kansas
+Using Private Insurance to Pay for Drug Rehab in Kansas

 Medicaid coverage is not available to every resident of Kansas.
 Most individuals have health insurance through an employer.
 However, residents can also buy health insurance through the federally run exchange or marketplace.
 In addition, a marketplace plan management design leaves plan oversight to the state.